How do I apply for a grant?

-Case Funding – This will include the execution of a non-disclosure agreement between us, following which we will ask you to supply key documents by email.
+Applications for case funding which are shortlisted will need to execute a non-disclosure agreement between us, following which we will ask you to supply key documents by email.

 The Advisory Committee will determine which applications (if any) should be recommended to our Board for their consideration.
-The Board will determine which applications (if any) will be offered a grant at their meetings which are held in the first week of July and November respectively.
+The Board will determine which applications (if any) will be offered a grant at their meeting in mid-August 2021.

-We will endeavour to let you know the outcome of the application no later than 2 weeks after Therium Access’ Board meeting (in the first week of July and November).
+We will endeavour to let you know the outcome of the application no later than 2 weeks after Therium Access’ Board meeting (end August 2021).

 For urgent applications, we will endeavour to respond to your email within one week of receipt of your email.
 A final decision is likely to take at least 2-3 weeks.